priyanshi-codes/youtube-backend/Readme.md

 ### User Controller

-The user controller handles user-related operations such as registration, login, and profile management.
+The user controller handles user-related operations such as registration, login, profile management, and updating user details.
 The user controller is located in the `src/controllers/user.controller.js` file.

 #### User Registration

 The user registration functionality allows new users to register by providing their details.
 The registration logic is implemented using the `asyncHandler` utility to handle asynchronous operations and the `ApiResponse` utility to format the response.

+#### User Profile Management

+The user controller includes several functions to manage user profiles:

+##### Change Current Password

+Allows users to change their current password by providing the old and new passwords.

+##### Get Current User
+Fetches the details of the currently authenticated user.

+##### Update User Details
+Updates the details of the currently authenticated user, such as fullname, email, and username.

+##### Update User Avatar
+Allows users to update their avatar by uploading a new image.

+##### Update User Cover Image
+Allows users to update their cover image by uploading a new image.

 ## Current Progress